Map and compass

 Mountain safety

-Learn about avalanches, find out how to best prevent injuries, or read about how to safely ford rivers during your hike.
+With the right knowledge, your time in the mountains will be both safer and more enjoyable.
+Learn about avalanches, find out how to prevent injuries, or read about how to ford rivers safely during your hike.
+You’ll find all our related pages on mountain safety further down.

 Mountain hiking

 The Swedish mountain range stretches from Treriksröset in the north to Dalarna in the south.
-Here, breathtaking landscapes and hundreds of miles of marked hiking trails await.
+Here, you’ll find breathtaking landscapes and hundreds of kilometres of marked hiking trails.